donovanr/whovian_remote_jupyter_kernels/README.md

 ```
 where you might need to change the verison numbers if they've been updated.

-Let Anaconda add prepend itself to your path, so the that the Anaconda versions of Python or R are the default ones.
+Let Anaconda add prepend itself to your path in `~/.bashrc` (_not_ `~/.bash_profile`, or the remote kernel won't work), so the that the Anaconda versions of Python or R are the default ones.
+You can also manually do as in the previous section.

+#### Install R

 We also need to install R using Anaconda's package manager: